Child Custody Personalized Attention for You and Your Family

 When Sole Managing Conservatorship is Necessary

 Although there has been much evidence pointing to the fact that a child benefits from the guidance of both parents, there are certain situations where it would be best for only one parent to have sole conservatorship of their child.
-For example, if one party has a demonstrated history of domestic abuse against a:

 • child